ESSENTIALS OF DIAGNOSIS

 Ileus must be distinguished from mechanical obstruction of the small bowel or proximal colon.
 Pain from small bowel mechanical obstruction is usually intermittent, cramping, and associated initially with profuse vomiting.
 Acute gastroenteritis, acute appendicitis, and acute pancreatitis may all present with ileus.

 The primary medical or surgical illness that has precipitated adynamic ileus should be treated.
 Most cases of ileus respond to restriction of oral intake with gradual liberalization of diet as bowel function returns.
 Severe or prolonged ileus requires nasogastric suction and parenteral administration of fluids and electrolytes.
 Alvimopan is a peripherally acting mu-opioid receptor antagonist with limited absorption or systemic activity that reverses opioid-induced inhibition of intestinal motility.
-In five randomized controlled trials in postoperative patients, it reduced the time to first flatus, bowel movement, solid meal, and ...
+In five randomized controlled trials in postoperative patients, it reduced the time ...